oxangyal/tri-fit-front/README.md

 <h1>Welcome to Tri Fit</h1>

 <p>Design your own workouts with <strong>Tri Fit.</strong>
 My app is your companion in achieving your fitness goals.
-Tri Fit offers a customizable schedule that empowers you to plan and execute your training sessions strategically.Tne app integrated calendar allows you to seamlessly organize your workouts and races, ensuring a well-balanced training regimen that optimizes your progress.</p>
+Tri Fit offers a customizable schedule that empowers you to plan and execute your training sessions strategically.
+Its integrated calendar allows you to seamlessly organize your workouts and races, ensuring a well-balanced training regimen that optimizes your progress.</p>

 <h3>Running the Project</h3>